s-schneider/BowPy/README.md

 # Seismic-Toolbox
-Development of a toolbox applicable to seismological array data, containing f-k methods, for data reconstruction and filtering
+Development of a toolbox applicable to seismological array data, containing f-k methods for data reconstruction and filtering

 Installation: